SabirIvaN/f1-project/README.md

 This web-application for a company that sells and refills cartridges, as well as repairs F1 printers.

-To view the web application, follow the link: https://f1-workshop.ru.

 ## Local instalation

 1. If you are installing the project locally run `make setup` to install dependencies, generate .env file and app key.